annacakes281/Quiz-Your-Knowledge/README.md

 <img src="assets/readme-images/question-page-wireframe.png" alt="Question page wireframe design">

 #### Score Page
 * This was the inital design for the score page for the quiz.
-There is not much of a difference from the inital wireframe and the finished design.
-The only thing is that the footer remained present throughout.
+Rather than having a score displayed on this page, it only shows how long it took the user to complete the quiz.
+The reason for this was being unable to implement the score counter correctly and running out of time.
+* The "Start Over" button will only appear on this page.

 Wireframe for Score Page:
 <img src="assets/readme-images/Scorepage-wireframe.png" alt="Score page wireframe design">